Places Where You Can Salsa Dance in Greenville, SC

 Posted on | 8 Comments

 Salsa dancing is quite close to my heart, and it’s pretty awesome that we can do it in Greenville, SC!
-Despite my current last name, I have zero Latin blood in me, but rather I’m the typical American mix of European ancestry, ones that arguably aren’t known for their superb dancing styles.
+Despite my current last name, I have zero Latin blood in me; rather, I’m the typical American mix of European ancestry, one that arguably isn’t known for its superb dancing styles.

 So when I had the chance to take salsa dancing lessons back when I lived near Washington, DC, I jumped at the opportunity.
 I had seen a beautiful couple at the bar/restaurant where the lessons occurred, twirling, laughing, and swaying their hips with the Latin beats.
 I wanted to be that girl, and I wanted to learn how to dance like that.